omerada/dengin-professional-network-mobile-app-api/mobile-development-guide/ui-ux-modernization/05-ANIMATION-MOTION.md

 ```
 ✅ Use worklets for animation logic
-✅ Avoid runOnJS when possible
+✅ Avoid scheduleOnRN when possible
 ✅ Use shared values instead of state
 ✅ Memoize gesture handlers
 ✅ Use Animated components (Animated.View, etc.)